madiskoivopuu/EventsOrganiser/README.md

     cd ../../services
     ```
 9. Create `.env` file and fill it out according to `.env.example`
+10. Log in to your Docker Hub account
+    ```
+    docker login
+    ```
-10. Build & push the containers to Docker Hub.
+11. Build & push the containers to Docker Hub.
 For another container registry, you need to edit the `docker-compose.yml` file
     ```
     docker compose build --push
     ```
-11. For each server, add their hostnames along with internal IPs to /etc/hosts.
+12. For each server, ssh into it add all the servers' hostnames along with internal IPs to /etc/hosts.
 An example is down below
     ```
     127.0.0.1 localhost
     192.168.42.60 events-org-controller